Panther-kmu/my_app/README.md

    It contains all the rails framework and the embedded ruby code into it.
    Alhamdulillah

-   Rails is a greate innovation
+   Rails is a great innovation
 =============================